O'C(P) v DPP (2000): Background

 P.O.C. was permitted to submit a judicial review application on January 23, 1998.
 His request for orders, including a prohibition order, was heard by Mrs. Justice McGuinness on October 30, November 26, and December 21, 1998.

 P.O.C. asserted that his right to a fair trial was affected as a result of the length of time between the offence and the trial.
 He also claimed that he was the victim of prejudice and discrimination.
 The delay, according to P.O'C's lawyers, made it difficult to interview witnesses and gather evidence to disprove the allegations against him.
 His lawyers argued that the Complainant's whole account of the events would be invalid if P.K.'s statement of closing the doors was untrue.
 However, P.K's lawyers argued that the DPP did not delay pursuing or charging P.O'C with the offences and that if there was a delay, P.O'C was responsible.
 P.O'C failed to show that the delay prejudiced him.
-As there are no time restrictions for prosecuting these offences, the amount of time between the offense and the trial is insufficient to consider the trial to be unfair.
+As there are no time restrictions for prosecuting these offences, the amount of time between the offence and the trial is insufficient to consider the trial to be unfair.

 P.K could not proceed against P.O'C because the trial would be unfair, the High Court's Mrs. Justice McGuinness ruled on March 4, 1999.
 P.K.'s delay was excused by McGuinness J. A trial at this point, in her opinion, would be unfair.

 On April 15, 1999, P.K. filed an appeal against the High Court's decision.
 On May 18, 2000, the Supreme Court heard his appeal.